The SFWP Literary Awards Program

 First time here?
 What’s this all about?

 Since 2000, the SFWP Literary Awards Program has recognized excellence in writing.
-More than 90% of all of our winners have gone on to publication.
+More than 90% of our winners have gone on to publication.
 Please see below for a list of past judges and winners.

 Full List of Past Winners (linked titles have been published by SFWP)